Native Americans in German popular culture: Karl May

 A strong influence on the German imagination of Native Americans is the work of Karl May (1842–1912), who wrote various novels about the American Wild West which relied upon, and further developed, this romantic image.
 May is among the most successful German writers.
 As of 2012, about 200 million copies of May's novels have been sold, half of them in Germany.
 He is among the most popular authors of formula fiction in the German language.
 These specifically German fantasies and projections about Indianer have influenced generations of Germans.
 Indianer refers to Native Americans in the United States, and also to natives of the Pacific, Central and Latin America, and "Red Indians" in the stereotypical sense.

 Karl May found admirers among such different personalities as Ernst Bloch, Peter Handke and Adolf Hitler, but has almost no presence in English-speaking countries.
 His most famous books, mainly about the Wild West with a fictional Apache, Winnetou, among the main characters, were at first deemed 19th-century pulp fiction.
 Winnetou was described by some as "an apple Indian" (outside red, inside white).

-However, Karl May never visited America, or had any direct contact with Native American people, before he wrote these influential works.
+Karl May never visited America, or had any direct contact with Native American people, before he wrote these influential works.
 May drew his inspiration among other sources from Balduin Möllhausen, who had traveled in the Rocky Mountains in 1850 with Duke Paul Wilhelm of Württemberg, and George Catlin's reports, which were popular in Germany.

 Gojko Mitić became famous playing Red Indians in various films for the East German company DEFA, such as The Sons of Great Bear, and was popular in the Eastern bloc.
 The Karl May festivals (in East and West Germany) gain interest by real Indian guests and partners in the meantime.
 In 2006, the cultural authority of the Mescalero Apaches and the Karl-May-Haus in Hohenstein-Ernstthal made an agreement to cooperate.

 Films based on May's Winnetou novels were shot from 1962 to 1968, starring Pierre Brice.
-A parodistic adaptation of the genre, the comedy Der Schuh des Manitu, was among the biggest box office hits in Germany.
+A parodistic adaptation of the genre, the 2001 comedy Der Schuh des Manitu, was among the biggest box office hits in Germany.
 Bravo, Germany's largest teen magazine, awards an annual prize, the Bravo-Otto, in the form of a classic Karl May Indian.